-The Bonds were offered by the County at competitive bidding on May 24, 2022, in accordance with the official Notice of Sale (a copy of which is attached as Appendix C, as such Notice of Sale may be modified in accordance with its terms).
-The Bonds were awarded to a syndicate led by Hilltop Securities Inc. The interest rates shown on the cover page of this Official Statement are the interest rates resulting from the award of the Bonds at the competitive bidding.
-The prices or yields shown on the cover page of this Official Statement were furnished by the successful bidder for the Bonds and not by the County.
+The Bonds were offered by the County at competitive bidding on May 23, 2023, in accordance with the official Notice of Sale (a copy of which is attached as Appendix C).
+The Bonds were awarded to StoneX Financial Inc. The interest rates shown on the cover page of this Official Statement are the interest rates resulting from the award of the Bonds at the competitive bidding.
+The yields shown on the cover page of this Official Statement were furnished by the successful bidder for the Bonds and not by the County.
 All other information concerning the nature and terms of any re-offering should be obtained from the successful bidder for the Bonds and not from the County.